 The program’s first year covers the basics of a legal education, with all courses being mandatory.
 You gain a grounding in the law in a wide range of areas corresponding to the FLSC requirements.
 We apply a co-teaching model that combines the participation of faculty and practitioners in each course to emphasize the practice-readiness of the program.
 Each course also incorporates a range of evaluation methods to ensure students are gaining necessary practice-based skills, in addition to acquiring necessary knowledge.

 A mandatory week-long intensive course starts each of the 2 semesters.
-The fall semester intensive course lays the foundation for professional development and success by engaging in career planning, networking and mentoring.
+The fall semester intensive course lays the foundation for legal education.
 The winter semester intensive course provides an opportunity to explore some of the technologies and innovative business practices that can help lawyers succeed in the age of the consumer.